 Caltrans Asset Management and Safety Programs have been collaborating to bring performance management concepts to safety project decision making.
 Using highway system characteristics and machine learning techniques, Caltrans has been able to identify segments of the transportation system that account for disproportionate numbers of fatal and serious injury crashes.
 Caltrans extended the system analysis to include highway segments without crash history that have a disproportionate potential for future accidents.
 Asset Management is then able to evaluate the degree that planned safety projects are addressing the high potential segments.
 Caltrans recently developed project level tools that can evaluate expected project level safety benefits based on the same system characteristics and treatment effectiveness using crash modification factors.
-Asset Management provides safety performance targets for each of our districts consistent with PM1 and budgets that incentivize projects that work in high reward locations.
+Asset Management provides safety performance targets for each of the districts consistent with PM 1 and budgets that incentivize each district to maximize performance gains for each project to stretch what they can accomplish overall with their available fiscal targets.
 This collaboration places a focus on performance outcomes by maximizing the safety benefit that can be achieved by selecting the most cost beneficial locations to work.
-These steps along with many other safety program initiatives focused on wrong way drivers, pedestrian safety and the adoption of a safe systems approach are expected to help make progress toward the PM1 targets.
+These steps along with many other safety program initiatives focused on wrong way drivers, pedestrian safety and the adoption of a safe systems approach are expected to help make progress toward the PM 1 targets.